breatheco-de/exercise-todo-list-react-with-fetch/README.md

 # Second Part of the TODO list, adding fetch
 <!-- endhide -->

-This exercise is meant to be completed after the [TODO list react application](https://4geeks.com/interactive-coding-tutorial/junior/todo-list) because the first part is the perfect boilerplate to start using API's.
+This exercise is meant to be completed after the [TODO list React application](https://4geeks.com/interactive-coding-tutorial/todo-list) because the first part is the perfect boilerplate to start using API's.

-For this second part, we will sync our todo list with a real database, using the following [RESTful](https://4geeks.com/lesson/understanding-rest-apis) and public API made for this exercise.
+For this second part, we will sync our to-do list with a real database, using the following [RESTful](https://4geeks.com/lesson/understanding-rest-apis) and public API made for this exercise.

 🔗 Click here to access to the [TODO-list API documentation](https://playground.4geeks.com/apis/fake/todos/).

-This whole exercise is about asynchronous programming because the interactions `from` and `to` the server need to be done async.
+This whole exercise is about asynchronous programming because the interactions *from* and *to* the server need to be done async.
 That way, the user does not have to wait for the information to arrive.

 ## 🌱 How to start this project

 Do not clone this repository because we are going to be using a different template.